sebw/website/docs/index.md

 In this learning session we will provide an immersive experience for attendees to understand the differences between a siloed operating model versus a collaborative one through a practical application of the DevSecOps culture.

-## Learner Outcomes
-Provide an immersive experience for students through practical application of DevSecOps culture allowing students to experience the differences between a siloed operating model versus a collaborative one.